-Santa Fe Tips: If this is your first time to Santa Fe and the Inn of the Governors, you will be interested in reading some of our Santa Fe tips.
+Santa Fe Tips: If this is your first time to Santa Fe and the Inn of the Governors, you will be interested in reading some of our thoughts on how best to enjoy your time with us.
 We have provided information on visitor information, suggestions for what to bring, information about our culture and local laws, and additional resources to keep you up-to-date on what’s happening in Santa Fe.

 Santa Fe Weather